yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-api-management.md

 ---
-title: Developing Centralized APIs Using Azure API Management and YugaybteDB
+title: How to Develop Centralized APIs With Azure API Management and YugaybteDB
 headerTitle: Develop centralized APIs using Azure API Management and YugaybteDB
 linkTitle: Azure API Management
-description: Developing Centralized APIs Using Azure API Management and YugaybteDB
+description: Learn to deploy APIs using Azure API Management and YugabyteDB, covering geo-partitioned clusters and Azure Function development.
 image: /images/tutorials/azure/icons/API-Management-Icon.svg
 headcontent: Use YugaybteDB as the database backend for your API
 menu: